kytoonlabs/composer-cleanup/README.md

 ## Installation

-### As a Composer Plugin

 1. Install the package:

 ```bash
 composer require kytoonlabs/composer-cleanup --dev
 ```

-2. The plugin will automatically register and run during `composer dump-autoload`
+2. The plugin will be available for manual cleanup operations

 ### Manual Installation